-MUSC 115 Class Guitar II (2) Continuing study and practice of Blues, Jazz, and Rock Guitar styles.
+MUSC 115 Class Guitar II (2)

+Continuing study and practice of Blues, Jazz, and Rock Guitar styles.
 Further improvisation on Rock and Blues patterns, intermediate chords, continued note recognition, and ensemble fundamentals will be learned.
 Students must have an acoustic guitar.
-Prerequisite: MUSC 114 or instructor's permission.
+Prerequisite: MUSC 114 with a grade of C or better or instructor's permission.

-MUSC 116 Class Guitar III (2) Continuing study and practice of Blues, Jazz, and Rock Guitar styles.
+MUSC 116 Class Guitar III (2)

+Continuing study and practice of Blues, Jazz, and Rock Guitar styles.
 Further improvisation on Rock and Blues patterns, intermediate chords, continued note recognition, and ensemble fundamentals will be learned.
 Students must have an acoustic guitar.
-Prerequisite: MUSC 115 or instructor's permission.
+Prerequisite: MUSC 115 with a grade of C or better or instructor's permission.

-MUSC& 121 Ear Training I (2) Development of aural skills through an emphasis on sight singing and dictation.
+MUSC& 121 Ear Training I (2)

+Development of aural skills through an emphasis on sight singing and dictation.
 To be taken concurrently with MUSC& 141.

-MUSC& 122 Ear Training II (2) Development of aural skills through an emphasis on sight singing and dictation.
+MUSC& 122 Ear Training II (2)

+Development of aural skills through an emphasis on sight singing and dictation.
 To be taken concurrently with MUSC& 142.
-Prerequisite: MUSC& 121.
+Prerequisite: MUSC& 121 with a grade of C or better.